 Music is an amazing, drug-free way to improve the quality of life for older adults.
-Many studies show the benefits of music.
+Numerous studies have demonstrated the benefits of music.

 It reduces stress, anxiety, and pain.
-It also improves immune function, helps memory, and encourages exercise.
+It also enhances immune function, supports memory, and promotes exercise.

 To help you find music your older adult loves, we’ve rounded up dozens of top hits from every generation.

-Another benefit is that music helps people reminisce and go back and relate to emotions and experiences.
+Another benefit is that music helps people reminisce and reconnect with emotions and experiences.

-In order to get the benefits, it’s important to play music that your older adult enjoys and connects with, typically music from their younger years.
+To reap the benefits, it’s essential to play music that your older adult enjoys and connects with, typically music from their younger years.

-We've got something for every generation, starting with the 1930s for those who are 90+ years old and going all the way to the songs 60 year olds will remember from their youth.
+We've got something for every generation, starting with the 1930s for those who are 90 years old and older, and going all the way to the songs 60-year-olds will remember from their youth.

 Here are some of the top artists and highly rated “best of” albums from each decade.
 Click the links to see the albums we suggest.